 Group Purchasing Organizations (GPOs)

-In an industry where the merchants are small businesses and their suppliers are much larger, a group purchasing organization (GPO) can be an effective and natural multiplayer offering to leverage collective buying power to buy at lower prices and better terms.
+In an industry where the merchants are small businesses and their suppliers are much larger, a group purchasing organization (GPO) can be an effective and natural multiplayer offering, leveraging collective buying power to buy at lower prices and better terms.
 If executed well, a VSV’s GPO can drive serious volume for suppliers and remove the cost of selling and negotiating with thousands of merchants individually.

 GPOs are prevalent in healthcare (e.g., GHX), but also exist in public sector procurement (e.g., Omnia), hospitality/food services (e.g., Avendra, which was acquired by Aramark for $1.35 billion) and other industries.
 Even Coupa, a procure-to-pay player, has introduced a light GPO called Coupa Advantage.

 GPOs often have net revenues of 1-2% of GMV.
 Both Avendra and Premier report 50% EBITDA margins.
-Adding 50 bps of an industry’s spend to EBITDA is very attractive to a VSV.
+Adding 50 bps of an industry’s spend to EBITDA is obviously a very attractive opportunity to a VSV.

 The best GPOs do more than aggregate merchant demand for negotiation leverage.
 Superlative GPOs offer vertical-specific supply and add value to the transaction.
-In particular, a VSV that has launched a GPO is in a great position to offer the latter: a VSV is well positioned to provide communication, collaboration, content, quality, certification, and pricing benchmarks to greatly improve a transaction.
+In particular, a VSV that has launched a GPO is in a great position to offer the latter: they are well positioned to provide communication, collaboration, content, quality, certification, and pricing benchmarks to greatly improve a transaction.
 If a VSV also has payment capabilities, it can add even more value by accelerating funds, providing credit, or contingent payments.

-This essay is the first step—solve your merchant customer’s most important job-to-be-done with its supplier.
-What comes next is the frontier and the payoff—landing a wedge offering with the supplier.
+This is the first step—solve your merchant customer’s most important job-to-be-done with its supplier.
+What comes next is the frontier and the payoff: landing a wedge offering with the supplier.
 You can then use that wedge to extend through the value chain and sell more broadly to the supplier.
-We cover that in Part 2.

 Share your thoughts